RoseMaster3000/fightorflight-aggro/README.md

 - The pp of the pokemon moves will be consumed after using it outside the battle(this feature could make the pokemon obviously weaker at the early game and the moves don't need to be balanced that way currently ,so I won't work on it until the mod got cool enough.)
 ## Known Issues
 - Damage of moves that needs the stat like electro ball can't be calculated properly.(I don't know how to find a proper way to calculate the damage if this move is used to attack a non-Pokemon mob,so I won't fix it until I figure out a way.Sorry about that.)
+- The explosion damage calculation might not follow the damage categories.
 ## How to use the Poke Staff
 1. Get one Poke Staff by crafting or get it in the creative mode.
 2. Sneak+Right click: Switch the mode of the staff